 Revealing he made her think her dreams were coming true, she stated, "We also did a couple of songs together in his studio which he promised me he would release on his platform."
 Doubling down, she says those songs "never seen the day of light, Robert told me soo many lies my 19 year old mind believed everyone of one them."
 Once she moved into his home, Savage claims his behavior flipped.
 "After these couple of months Robert started giving me commands, and making sure I call him by certain names.
 Like ‘Master’ or ‘Daddy’ which I didn’t really care for at the time," Savage wrote.
 "It started getting worse by day by day, he would raise his voice at me if I didn’t call him by those two names.
 If Robert called me I would have to reply with ‘Yes, daddy’ or ‘Please daddy’ he was so controlling."

-“They never spoken to me or anything they just watched me which was weird to me at the time,” she wrote, according to THR.
-“I can say I didn’t have any type of privacy at all now that I think of it.
-If I showered one of his assistant[s] would have to be by the door while I shower.
-At the moment I kept thinking to myself why is all of this, does he think I will run away?”
+Savage details how she was always watched inside the home, especially by R. Kelly's assistants.
+"They never spoken to me or anything they just watched me which was weird to me at the time," she states.
+"I can say I didn’t have any type of privacy at all now that I think of it.
+If I showered one of his assistants would have to be by the door while I shower.
+At the moment I kept thinking to myself why is all of this, does he think I will run away?"